Androgynos: Legal classification

 When determining the legal gender of androgynos individuals, a minority of Jewish law decisors, "posek", classify androgynos individuals as completely male.
 Therefore, androgynos individuals would be obligated by law in the same way as men.
-However, the majority of Talmudic commentators and Jewish law decisors do not assign androgynos individuals a fixed gender, and instead leave them in a status of doubtful identity.
+However, the majority of Talmudic commentators and Jewish law decisors do not assign androgynos individuals a fixed "sex", and instead leave them in a status of doubtful identity.
 Because of the androgynos person's uncertain identity, they can be classified differently in varying cases—sometimes male, sometimes female, sometimes both male and female, and other times neither.
 The legal ramifications of such an attitude forces the individual to adhere to Jewish law as both a male and female.
 According to this classification, in cases where the law differs for men and women, androgynos individuals must adhere to the stricter option.
 For example, time-bound positive mitzvot (commandments) that men are obligated to keep and women are exempted, androgynos individuals must keep the obligation.
 Those who classify an androgynos individual as definitively both male and female would agree with this principle, though practice may differ in certain cases.
 The difference between classifying an androgynos individual as only male or as a doubtful identity would manifest itself in a case where performing a commandment would also require a blessing in conjunction.
 According to those who maintain that an androgynos has an uncertain sex, the individual would not recite the blessing.
 This is because the only men may recite this blessing, and if the individual isn't a man, they would be reciting the blessing in vain.
 However, according to the opinions who maintain that the individual is fully male, then they would recite the blessing as any other male would.